Types of Electric Vehicles

 Driving Range

-How much can I save with an EV?Electric vehicles require less maintenance than internal combustion engine vehicles and have lower fuel costs when considering the price of electricity versus gas or diesel.
-When you account for financial incentives, electric vehicles become much more affordable and competitive with gas vehicles.
+Electric vehicles require less maintenance than internal combustion engine vehicles and have lower fuel costs when considering the price of electricity versus gas or diesel.
+When your account for financial incentives, electric vehicles become much more affordable and competitive with gas vehicles.
+There's never been a better time to buy an electric vehicle!
+As a New York State resident, you can save up to $2,000 on a new electric vehicle lease or purchase with $2,000 New York State Drive Clean Rebate.